kimco2/project_1_misison_youtube/README.md

 2. What types of videos are trending multiple times?
         US_cleaning_categories_.ipynb

-3. Does the day, time, month a video is published impact on whether it trends?
+3. Does the month, day, time a video is published impact how long it trends?
         See US_youtube_release_time_day.ipynb
         See Objective 3 copy 2.md for a description of findings.
         See <ImagesObj3> folder for summary statistic tables and visualisations.